thomaswp/HintsLabWebsite/content/project/isnap/index.md

 <a name="datasets" class="anchor"></a>

-For all iSnap-related papers, see a [filtered list of publications](../../tag/isnap/).
+For all iSnap-related papers, see the list at the bottom of this page.

+The iSnap project has also produced public datasets, consisting of log data from students working in an introductory computing class, which can be found on the [PSLC Datashop](https://pslcdatashop.web.cmu.edu/Project?id=321).

 For more information on the data-driven algorithm that powers iSnap, see: